vidaud/seta/README.md

     # set-up of no proxy control for docker containers
-    NO_PROXY="seta-es,seta-data,seta-mongo,seta-search,seta-nginx,seta-ui,seta-ui-react,seta-auth"

-    ##### Seta-UI variables  ####
+    NO_PROXY="seta-data,seta-mongo,seta-nginx,seta-ui,seta-ui-react,seta-auth,seta-opensearch,seta-admin,seta-nlp,seta-search,seta-doc"

     # Set-up of the administrators emails, the system create local users.
 There should be always at least one admin user defined always.
 It cannot be empty.
 The emails - separated by semicolon
-    ROOT_USERS="ROOT_USERS="email@emailDomain"
+    ROOT_USERS="email1@domain;email2@domain"
 ```

 ### Models